ubicomplab/human-health-sounds/README.md

 ## Credit

 Developed by [Hisham Bhatti](https://www.linkedin.com/in/hisham-bhatti), working with [Zhihan Zhang](https://homes.cs.washington.edu/~zzhihan), at the [Ubiquitous Computing Lab](https://ubicomplab.cs.washington.edu) in the University of Washington [Paul G. Allen School of Computer Science & Engineering](https://www.cs.washington.edu).
+We thank [Jake Garrison](https://jakegarrison.me/) for discussion.

 This project was based on [Bird Sounds](https://experiments.withgoogle.com/ai/bird-sounds/view) at Google Creative Lab, but designed with modern tooling, and for others to test with their own datasets.
 In particular, below are some notebooks that I took inspiration from: